A pullback diagram in the coarse category: Asymptotic product

+We denote by $p_X:X\ast Y\to X$ the projection to the first factor and by $p_Y:X\ast Y\to Y$ the projection to the second factor.
+Note that both $p_X,p_Y$ are coarse maps. \begin{thm} Let $X,Y$ be metric spaces with both $X,Y$ geodesic or $Y$ visual.
+Then

 is a limit diagram in the coarse category.
-Note that we only need the diagram to commute up to closeness. \end{lem} \begin{proof} Suppose $X\ast Y$ has constant $Q$.
-Let $f:Z\to X$ and $g:Z\to Y$ be two coarse maps from a coarse space $Z$ such that there is some $R\ge 0$ such that
+Note that we only need the diagram to commute up to closeness. \end{thm} \begin{proof} Let $f:Z\to X$ and $g:Z\to Y$ be two coarse maps from a metric space $Z$ such that there is some $R\ge 0$ such that